 Global Industry Standard on Tailings Management

-We support and have contributed to the development of the new Global Industry Standard on Tailings Management (GISTM), which was established as an international standard for safer tailings management through a process co-convened with the ICMM, United Nations Environmental Programme (UNEP) and the Principles of Responsible Investing (PRI).
-The new international standard provides a framework for safer tailings management and an ambition to achieve the goal of zero harm to people and the environment, and we are taking a proactive approach to meeting all of the requirements that have been set out in the GISTM.
+We support and have contributed to the development of the Global Industry Standard on Tailings Management (GISTM), which was established as an international standard for safer tailings management through a process co-convened with the ICMM, United Nations Environmental Programme (UNEP) and the Principles of Responsible Investing (PRI).
+The new international standard provides a framework for safer tailings management and an ambition to achieve the goal of zero harm to people and the environment, and we are taking a proactive approach to meeting all the requirements that have been set out in the GISTM.
 This includes meeting the GISTM timeframe for implementation as per our commitment as an ICMM member specifically within three years from 5 August 2020 for TSFs classified as having ‘extreme’ or ‘very high’ potential consequences of failure, and within five years from 5 August 2020 for all other remaining TSFs.
-Our focus is now on implementing the GISTM.

 We have published a Tailings Storage Facility Policy Statement which outlines our commitment to the safe management of TSFs, emergency preparedness and response, recovery in the unlikely event of failure, and transparency.